philgebauer/node-fire/README.md

-# nodeFire with SQL Authorization
+# nodeFire with Mongo Authorization
 AngularFire with token authentication on Node backend server.
-This branch uses the pg node module with a postgres database to show an authorization example.
+This branch uses the mongoose node module with a mongo database to show an authorization example.

 ## Get Started with nodeFire
 1. Run these commands to add the project locally: